scrabbletank/farhome-rules/rulesdoc.md

 When you make a melee attack against a creature with a weapon you are proficient in, they cannot make opportunity attacks against you until the start of your next turn, regardless of the outcome of the attack.
 In addition, you add 1 superior defense die to opportunity attacks made while taking the move action, but not sprinting.

 #### Twinned Spell
-*Requires Proficiency with Arcane spells, 15th Level*
+*Requires 4 Proficiency with Arcane spells, 15th Level*

-When casting an Arcane spell you may cast a second copy of the spell, using another spell slot but costing no additional AP.
-The spells must have different targets, and creatures can only be affected by one of the two spells when their area of effect overlap.
-You use a single spellcasting roll for both spells, adding 2 terrible die to your roll.
+When casting an Arcane spell you may cast a second copy of the spell, using twice the mana but costing no additional AP.
+The spells must have different targets, and creatures can only be affected by one of the two spells when their area of effect overlaps.
+You use a single spellcasting roll for both spells, adding 1 Terrible die to your roll.

 #### Potent Curses
 *Requires Witch or Coven Witch, 3 Willpower*